singh1114/frisco-jekyll-template/_posts/2020-05-12-self-sufficient-india.md

 ---
-title: Self sufficient India- A new Beginning
+title: Self sufficient India - A new Beginning
 date: 2020-05-12T00:00:00.000Z
 updated_date: 2020-05-12T18:32:14.113Z
 description: How becoming self sufficient is the best way to